-The market itself is in need of intervention and this does need the steady hand of an experienced government.
-One that can put effective policies into practice faster than the simple and well-thumbed ‘build more’ idea.
+The market itself is in need of intervention and this does require the involvement of government.
+A government that can put effective policies into practice faster than the simple but over-quoted ‘build more’ idea.

 My solution is to overhaul the way in which houses are marketed, both for sale and to let by changing the way agents themselves operate.

-A more market friendly method is needed so that house prices can be attuned more towards peoples ability to pay, with less of the speculative pricing by agents, whom currently act only for the vendor legally.
-It is this which needs urgent attention.
+A more market friendly method is required so that house prices can be attuned more towards peoples ability to pay, with less of the speculative pricing by agents, whom currently act only for the vendor legally.
+It is this which requires urgent attention.

 A more transparent housing market would not only take the froth out of asking prices but would have the added effect of calming rent levels too.
 For more information please go to the link below:

-My proposal for the way housing in England and Wales should be marketed, is based on changing from vendor-centric estate agencies to buyer-oriented ones as described in The Hendry Solution.
+My proposal for the way housing in England and Wales should be marketed, is based on changing from vendor-centric estate agencies to buyer-oriented ones as described in The House Price Solution.
 This would not cost much to implement and would bring massive benefits to all local marketplaces.